 Details – Estimated Time, Keywords, Primary/Secondary Objectives

-Categories – Subject areas/concepts that align to this curriculum item.
+Categories – Subject areas/concepts that align with this curriculum item

-Standards – Alignment to applicable National, State, ISTE, Common Core standards, CSTA K-12, E-Rate required objectives.
+Standards – Alignment to applicable national, state, ISTE, Common Core, CSTA K-12 standards, as well as E-rate required objectives

 When should I use Application Exercises?

-Towards the beginning of the unit, the Application Exercise usually reinforces discrete skills and/or concepts taught in the preceding EasyTech Lessons and teacher-led Discussions.
+Towards the beginning of the unit, the Application Exercise usually reinforces discrete skills or concepts taught in the preceding Lessons and teacher-led Discussions.
 Later in the unit, the Application Exercise may be a more complex project which requires students to apply a comprehensive set of skills.

 How do I monitor student progress?

-Once a student has turned in an Application Exercise, the teacher gradebook in Learning.com will display the words ‘Turned In!’
+Once a student has turned in an Application Exercise, the Learning.com teacher gradebook will display the words ‘Turned In!’
 Selecting ‘Turned In!’ opens the AE Teacher Dashboard.
 Once there, any AE marked ‘Turned In!’ or ‘In Progress’ can be viewed by the teacher.

 How do students get a grade for Application Exercises?

 Application Exercises have a Teacher Dashboard that allows you to review completed work and send scores to the gradebook.
-To access your Dashboard and review student work, click on the ‘Turned In!’ text that is visible in the gradebook after a student has turned in the assignment.
+To access your Dashboard and review student work, click on the ‘Turned In!’ or ‘In Progress’ text that is visible in the gradebook after a student has turned in the assignment.